Deepwater Horizon oil spill: Environmental impact

 The spill area hosts 8,332 species, including more than 1,270 fish, 604 polychaetes, 218 birds, 1,456 mollusks, 1,503 crustaceans, 4 sea turtles and 29 marine mammals.
 Between May and June 2010, the spill waters contained 40 times more polycyclic aromatic hydrocarbons (PAHs) than before the spill.
 PAHs are often linked to oil spills and include carcinogens and chemicals that pose various health risks to humans and marine life.
 The PAHs were most concentrated near the Louisiana Coast, but levels also jumped 2–3 fold in areas off Alabama, Mississippi and Florida.
 PAHs can harm marine species directly and microbes used to consume the oil can reduce marine oxygen levels.
 The oil contained approximately 40% methane by weight, compared to about 5% found in typical oil deposits.
 Methane can potentially suffocate marine life and create "dead zones" where oxygen is depleted.

+The National Oceanic and Atmospheric Administration (NOAA) natural resource damage assessment concluded that the spill caused extensive ecological injuries across Gulf of Mexico ecosystems.
+It estimated that marsh vegetation was reduced along 350 to 720 miles of shoreline, while between 4 and 8.3 billion harvestable oysters were lost.
+The assessment also reported that between 51,000 and 84,000 birds, 56,000 to 166,000 juvenile sea turtles, and an estimated 2 to 5 trillion newly hatched fish were killed, alongside up to a 51% decline in the Barataria Bay dolphin population.
+Rare deep-sea corals and red crab communities were affected across roughly 400 to 700 square miles near the wellhead, and recreational losses from reduced boating, fishing, and beachgoing were estimated at $527 million to $859 million.

 A 2014 study of the effects of the oil spill on bluefin tuna funded by National Oceanic and Atmospheric Administration (NOAA), Stanford University, and the Monterey Bay Aquarium and published in the journal Science, found that the toxins from oil spills can cause irregular heartbeats leading to cardiac arrest.
 Calling the vicinity of the spill "one of the most productive ocean ecosystems in the world", the study found that even at very low concentrations "PAH cardiotoxicity was potentially a common form of injury among a broad range of species in the vicinity of the oil."
 Another peer-reviewed study, released in March 2014 and conducted by 17 scientists from the United States and Australia and published in the Proceedings of the National Academy of Sciences, found that tuna and amberjack that were exposed to oil from the spill developed deformities of the heart and other organs that would be expected to be fatal or at least life-shortening.

 The scientists said that their findings would most likely apply to other large predator fish and "even to humans, whose developing hearts are in many ways similar."
 BP responded that the concentrations of oil in the study were a level rarely seen in the Gulf, but The New York Times reported that the BP statement was contradicted by the study.